kidde60/Vet-Clinic-database/README.md

-# curriculum-databases-projects-template

-> This template should be used for database related projects at Microverse.
+# Vet clinic database: query and update animals table

-> In this project, you will use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it..
+> In this project, you will use transactions to update and delete records.
+You will also use your knowledge of aggregate functions and GROUP BY to answer analytical questions.

 ## Getting Started